 Fort Knox Federal Credit Union Platinum Visa

 Some might balk at credit union offerings because members must meet certain eligibility requirements or limited physical branches.
 But, this doesn’t mean that you cannot use them primarily for an awesome credit card program.
 Fort Knox FCU pays 5% on gas rewards and 1% on all other purchases in the form of a monthly statement credit.
-The reward payout is similar to the Discover It or Chase Freedom credit cards that pay a 5% bonus on rotating spending categories and 1% on all other purchases.
+The reward payout is similar to the Chase Freedom credit cards that pay a 5% bonus on rotating spending categories and 1% on all other purchases.
 If fuel is one of your largest expenses, this can be a better offering because gas purchases constantly earn 5%.

 To qualify for this card, non-members need to pay a one-time $15 fee (or $5 annually) by joining the American Consumer Council. $5 of the fee is used to purchase one share at Fort Knox FCU.